grzegorznowak/cardano-node-role/README.md

 send and receive payments using cli commands.
 Wallets in this context mean a named path that holds files belonging together**

-The current limitation is it will only attempt to create wallets that do not exist, as well as report if it finds ones that a broken - aka missing private keys.
+The current approach is to only create wallets that do not exist, as well as report if it finds ones that are broken - ie. missing private keys.

-The functionality is rudimentary at this stage, but is enough to enable minting tokens in subsequent sprints, and is covered with automated testing to detect broken behaviour.
+For security reasons we will not try to delete existing wallets, even though this stands opposite to the ansible philosophy of defining and converging to specified state of the system.

 ```yaml
 # populate with a list wallet names you wish to track with the role